a-fsh-r/a-fsh-r.github.io/index.md

 ## Hi there! 👋🏻

-I’m a **Graduate Research Assistant** and **Master of Science student** in **Bioinformatics** at [Sharif University of Technology](https://en.sharif.edu/).
-I am passionate about combining the fields of bioinformatics, machine learning, and medical imaging to explore innovative solutions in healthcare and life sciences.
+I’m a **Graduate Research Assistant** and **Master of Science student** in **Computer Engineering, Bioinformatics** at [Sharif University of Technology](https://en.sharif.edu/).
+I am passionate about combining the fields of bioinformatics, machine/deep learning, and medical imaging to explore innovative solutions in healthcare and life sciences.

 Currently, I am engaged in research at two exciting laboratories: